naugtur/npm-audit-resolver/npm-requests.md

 **ASK1**: An indication of that fact with a simple boolean or `.depth` field would do a lot to help.
 I thought of using the "nodes" field, but it seems with deduplication they often land at the top.

+**RESULT**: I've added `isDirect` field to arborist output and it propagates to `npm audit --json`, so this is addressed.

 Current audit doesn't seem to have enough information available in it to construct a valid fix command - install or update, dev dependency or not, depth, that's missing from the audit output in npm7 and audit-resolver doesn't have a command to run to fix an individual issue and record the fact it was fixed.

 **ASK2**: add a `.command` field to fixAvailable or share/expose the algorithm with which npm audit fix decides what to do.

+**RESULT**: there was no feasible way to get the commands.
+They didn't always work while they were originally available.